jlan84/cross-validation-assignment/pair.md

 ### Exercise:
 1. Finally, compare three models:  your chosen Ridge model, your chosen Lasso model, and your chosen Ordinary Least Squares model.

+2. What happens if you load the entire diabetes dataset instead of just the first 150 observations?
+This should give you some insight into cases where regularization is important.